-One of the highest national parks in the nation, Rocky Mountain National Park tops out at an elevation of 14,259’ at the tip of Longs Peak (one of Colorado’s famed 14ers).
+One of the highest national parks in the nation, Rocky Mountain National Park tops out at an elevation of 14,259’ at the tip of Longs Peak (one of Colorado’s famed 14ers and site for one of the best hikes).
 You can access Rocky from its western side, outside Winter Park and Granby, at the Grand Lake Entrance Station, but few do in the winter.
 It’s cold, remote, and far from the best skiing.

 More likely, you’ll arrive from Denver, Boulder, or Fort Collins, on the east side of the park.
 From there, you have two main road options: the Bear Lake Road or up Highway 34 towards Trail Ridge Road (the highest paved through road in Colorado).
 Trail Ridge is closed in winter, but they drop the gate just past an abandoned ski area, Ski Estes Park.
 The little ski hill closed down in 1991 but has since become a popular spot for backcountry skiers and splitboarders.
 Bear Lake Road ends at, you guessed it, Bear Lake.
 The National Park Service offers these Rocky Mountain National Park maps of the area for reference.

 Most skiers know this zone as “Hidden Valley,” but whatever you call it — the skintrack gets established early in the season and is a great pre-season training spot.
 It’s fun, social (hopefully again in 2021 with all this distancing!), and has many options to reduce exposure to avalanche terrain.
 Rest assured, though, there is avalanche terrain in Hidden Valley, so keep your guard up!
 I’ve had some really fun, expectedly good days here, on courses and just skiing with friends.
 Go get some!